SpareCores/sc-www/src/assets/articles/multi-core-scalability.md

 machine can provide the same performance as with the `ALL_CORES_MAX` setting.

 With the <a href="/server/gcp/c4-highcpu-192">`c4-highcpu-192`</a> instance size, it's likely that we don't have any neighbors, meaning we have exclusive control over the machine.
 However, with smaller instances, we won’t be as lucky.
-Let's see how those perform:
+Let's see how those perform on their [comparison page](/compare?instances=W3sidmVuZG9yIjoiZ2NwIiwic2VydmVyIjoiYzQtaGlnaGNwdS0xNiJ9LHsidmVuZG9yIjoiZ2NwIiwic2VydmVyIjoiYzQtaGlnaGNwdS0zMiJ9LHsidmVuZG9yIjoiZ2NwIiwic2VydmVyIjoiYzQtaGlnaGNwdS00OCJ9LHsidmVuZG9yIjoiZ2NwIiwic2VydmVyIjoiYzQtaGlnaGNwdS05NiJ9LHsidmVuZG9yIjoiZ2NwIiwic2VydmVyIjoiYzQtaGlnaGNwdS0xOTIifV0%3D):

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"